hapax/hapax.github.io/assets/exponential.md

 #### Small changes

-One remarkable fact about the exponential is how to it responds to small changes.
+One remarkable fact about the exponential is how it responds to small changes.
 Consider some tiny $\delta \ll 1$.
 The usual index laws and the power series tell us that